Elisabeth de Ranfaing: Biography

 She was widowed at 24.
-On 1 January 1631 she founded the Order of Refuge for women recovering from a life of prostitution.
+On 1 January 1631 she founded the Order of Refuge (Ordre de Notre-Dame du Refuge) for women recovering from a life of prostitution.
 In 1634, Pope Urban VIII approved the order.
 Ranfaing died on 14 January 1649 in Nancy, France.

 In popular culture

 In Françoise Mallet-Joris's book Trois âges de la nuit, Mallet-Joris presents a fictionalised account of Elisabeth de Ranfaing's life along with the witch trials of two other 16th and 17th century figures accused of witchcraft.